-- It is not known what happened to the prints that had been offered to the ABC.
+- It is not known what happened to these prints afterwards.
 The ABC did not 'own' the prints -- in fact they never had them in their possession at all during the processes described above.
-In all likelihood they'd have been returned to the BBC's Sydney office in March 1967.
-But what happened to them after that is unknown...
+In all likelihood, they'd have been returned to the BBC's Sydney office, and were subsequently shipped back to London.